Contact

 - A description of the research purpose and the data scope being sought

-- Any specific directory segment — national, regional, or state-level
+- Any specific provider network segment — national, regional, or state-level

 - Whether the request relates to a published standard or named agency dataset

-Messages that include all applicable fields listed above are routed to the correct staff function without a clarification round-trip.
+Messages that include all applicable fields verified above are routed to the correct staff function without a clarification round-trip.

 Response expectations

-Directory administrative offices operate on a structured intake model.
-General listing corrections and submission inquiries receive acknowledgment in a timely manner.
+Provider Network administrative offices operate on a structured intake model.
+General provider corrections and submission inquiries receive acknowledgment in a timely manner.
 Substantive review — including verification of licensing credentials against a state plumbing board database — takes up to 10 business days depending on inquiry volume and the complexity of the submission.

 Research and data requests are evaluated on a case-by-case basis.
-Requests involving bulk directory data or licensing aggregation may require a formal written statement of purpose before processing.
+Requests involving bulk provider network data or licensing aggregation may require a formal written statement of purpose before processing.

 Incomplete messages — those missing the business name, jurisdiction, or category classification — are returned with a request for additional information, which resets the response clock.